kannandreams/kannandreams/README.md

 - 🌱 I’m currently learning Rust, React and Web3 . 🤖
 - 🔭 I’m currently working on "Startup idea"
 - 👯 I’m looking to collaborate on Startups, Data related projects
 - ⚡ Fun fact: I am big fan of Egg Puffs.
-I used to eat as my breakfast for 4 years everyday 😄
+It is my breakfast for 4 years stretch but not anymore 😄
 - 📫: You can email me at: kannanpoem1984@gmail.com